 "We decided that calling that a criminal offense was a better result than encouraging wrestling matches on the prairie between law enforcement folks and drunk drivers," Koppelman said.

-Page 2 of 2 - The bill would require mandatory participation in the so-called 24/7 sobriety program, which requires offenders to report twice a day to a law enforcement center and blow into a device to show they're sober.
+The bill would require mandatory participation in the so-called 24/7 sobriety program, which requires offenders to report twice a day to a law enforcement center and blow into a device to show they're sober.
 People who can't make the trip would wear an ankle bracelet to track their sobriety in real time.

 Stenehjem said the 24/7 program is better than equipment that does not allow someone who is drunk to start a car.